jlleongarcia/jlleongarcia/content/blog/tinker-x300.md

 sudo apt-get install speedtest-cli speedtest-cli #speedtest-cli --simple
 ```

+* The Opi5 with cable has 780/60 for comparison.

 > Got 195mb/s and 58mb/s with the T3U and **218/59 with the t4U Plus**.